debbiemarkslab/plmc/README.md

       -h  --help                       Usage

 ## Compilation
-plm requires no external libraries to compile, but can optionally be accelerated by OpenMP.
-This repository includes a [C implementation of L-BFGS by Naoaki Okazaki](https://github.com/chokkan/liblbfgs "libLBFGS").
-To compile for multicore on OS X, it is necessary to use a GCC instead of clang.
-Precomplied binaries can be found [here](http://hpc.sourceforge.net/).
+plm can be compiled to single-core without external libraries, but requires OpenMP for multi-core compilation.
+On Mac OS X, `clang` does not yet support OpenMP, but versions of `GCC` that do can be found as precompiled binaries [here](http://hpc.sourceforge.net/) or downloaded through package managers like homebrew or macports.

 **Multicore**.
 To compile with `gcc` and OpenMP: